tinyvision-ai-inc/UPduino-v3.0/docs/source/index.rst

 * 4 layer board with a solid ground plane, proper layout and decoupling for good signal integrity and FPGA operation
 * Access to on-board 12MHz oscillator using a jumper (short R16)
 * _All_ FPGA pins including LED driver pins are brought to 0.1" headers
-* qSPI capabile: Short R24, R25
+* qSPI flash capability
-* tinyFPGA bootloader compatible (short R22/R23/C26, install 1.5K on R21, open R35/R36)
+* tinyFPGA bootloader compatible

 Please fill out the `survey <https://www.surveymonkey.com/r/HH536D8>`_ to suggest improvements to this board.
 We really appreciate the feedback and will make improvements as business permits!